furkanbiten/idl_data/README.md

 ...
 ```
 Each folder has 16 folders inside and 4 depth and at the final depth usually around ~220 pdfs.
+You can check the folder structure from AWS in [here.](https://s3.console.aws.amazon.com/s3/buckets/edu.ucsf.industrydocuments.artifacts?region=us-west-2)

-First, we download the IDL documents to our local drive even though we only give point the S3 location when we use Textract.
+Now, we download the IDL documents to our local drive even though we only give point the S3 location when we use Textract.
 Reasons are as follows.
 <ul>
 <li>There are some empty or invalid or corrupted documents.
 We want to identify those before giving it to Textract.</li>